Sparse Pseudo-input Local Kriging for Large Spatial Datasets with Exogenous Variables: Experimental results

+We use the guidelines discussed in Section~\ref{ChoicesOFParams} for choosing the tuning parameters.
+We choose $S$ from the set $\{20,30,40,50,60\}$, except for the dataset Levitus, to keep the number of local data point in each subdomain between $500$ and $5000$.
+For Levitus, since we cut the domain of data from the third direction with 33 distinct levels, we choose $S$ from the set $\{8,11,16,33\}$.
+Our experiments in Section~\ref{sec_seb_cpdensity} suggest that setting $q$ to small values results in a good performance and increasing it does not affect the algorithm's accuracy much.
+Therefore, we set $q=3$, for datasets TCO, Levitus, and Dasilva, and $q=2.2$ for dataset Protein.
+We also fix $\kappa=8$ for all the datasets (see Section~\ref{sub_sec_sen} for a discussion of varying values of $\kappa$).
+Note that as $S$ increases, computation time decreases, so the points with smaller computation times belong to larger values of $S$ in Figures~\ref{fig:MSEVSOther} and~\ref{fig:NLPDVSOther}.

-DDM has two parameters: $\lambda$ as the number of control points on each boundary and $N$ as the number of subdomains.
-The role of $\lambda$ in DDM is the same as its role in SPLK for two-dimensional spaces, and similarly the algorithm works efficiently with $\lambda$ equal to 3; thus, for the sake of comparison with SPLK, we also set parameter $\lambda$ at 3 for DDM.
-We vary $N$ in the range of $\{20,40,88,156,314,480,759\}$ for the specific dataset TCO, Figure \ref{fig:TCOVSOther}.
-As it is expected for smaller values of $N$, i.e., larger subdomains, the efficiency of the algorithm deteriorates in terms of time; therefore, points with higher computation time belong to smaller values of $N$.
-On the other hand, the trend of change in the MSE may vary for different datasets; however, the MSE remains stable for the two-dimnesional datasets used in this study.
+The tuning parameters for DDM are $Q$, the number of control points on each boundary, and $S$, the number of subdomains.
+For the two-dimensional dataset TCO, we set $Q=3$ and choose $S$ from the set $\{100,200,300,400,500,600\}$ to keep the average size of the subdomains between $100$ and $600$ as instructed in~\citep{Park}.
+As expected, for smaller values of $S$, i.e., larger subdomains, the efficiency of the algorithm deteriorates in terms of computation time; therefore, the points with higher computation times belong to smaller values of $S$ in Figures~\ref{fig:MSEVSOther} and~\ref{fig:NLPDVSOther}.

-The only tuning parameter for SPGP is the number of pseudo-inputs, $m$.
-As $m$ increases, the computation time increases, while the MSE either decreases such as Figure~\ref{fig:TCOVSOther}, or fluctuates around a specific value such as Figure~\ref{fig:PowerPlantVSOther}, depending on the data structure.
-We vary $m$ in the range of $\{8,16,32,64,128,256\}$ for the eight datasets.
-Note that for some datasets such as TCO and Syn-5D, Figures \ref{fig:TCOVSOther}, \ref{fig:Syn-5DVSOther}, the value of the MSE is too large for small $m$ and therefore we cut off the curve in order to be comparable to the other plots.

-For the dataset TCO, Figure \ref{fig:TCOVSOther} shows that both SPLK and DDM work faster and more accurately than SPGP, which is not surprising, since sparse approximation methods alone cannot fully address non-stationarity.
-Note that both SPLK and DDM are similar in training time, due to the lower number of control points in the two-dimensional space.
-DDM, however, works better than SPLK, because it can fit a full GP in each subdomain.

-We are unable to compare the other datasets with DDM, because DDM's implementation is restricted for one- or two-dimensional spaces.
-Figures \ref{fig:TCO-3DVSOther}, \ref{fig:Syn-3DVSOther} and \ref{fig:Syn-5DVSOther} show that SPLK is more efficient for non-stationary structures than SPGP, whereas there is no significant difference between SPLK and SPGP for the stationary datasets.
-However, it seems that SPGP is more efficient for stationary data structures, because it has less computational burden and approximation than SPLK.